robinalexandraremollo4/REMOLLO_ROBIN/README.md

 ```
 Thank you for reading!

-To see the main python program for Programming Assignment 2, click this link [https://github.com/robinalexandraremollo4/REMOLLO_ALEX].
+To see the main python program for Programming Assignment 2, click this link [https://github.com/robinalexandraremollo4/REMOLLO_ROBIN].

 READ ME FILE VERSION HISTORY

-August 26, 2026 - Coding on Google Colab, finished A. Reproducible Normalization Problem.
+September 3, 2026 - Coding on Jupyter Notebook and finishing of Programming Problems.

-September 1, 2026 - Finishing of B. Cubes Divisible by 4 Problem and C. Above-Mean Squares Problem.

-September 2, 2026 - Finalization of code structures and flow of README file.
+September 9, 2026 - Finalization of code structures and flow of README file.
 Creation of a cohesive Github repository for all requirements.